 The “problem” with health and safety

 Unless you are in the health and safety industry, health and safety is rarely a favourite topic in the workplace, particularly when it comes to training.
-Any trainers or managers who have ever delivered classroom-based this type of compliance-based training before, may have experienced a lack of enthusiasm, regardless of how interesting they’ve tried to make it.
+Any trainers or managers who have ever delivered classroom, compliance-based health and safety training may have experienced a lack of enthusiasm, regardless of how interesting they’ve tried to make it.

 It doesn’t have to be this way, though.
 It is possible to transform health and safety training and communications into something that employees actively and enthusiastically participate in.

 Making health and safety fun might sound like quite a leap from where you are at the moment, but here’s the thing: by moving away from the compliance approach to health and safety and adopting innovative communication methods, it is possible to make health and safety training (and indeed any other type of compliance-based training) engaging, interactive, and, yes, enjoyable.